Vonter/india-election-affidavits/README.md

 ## Extended

-The base CSV dataset has been extended with additional columns - for integrating with other datasets:
+The base CSV dataset has been extended with additional columns in [extended/Candidates.csv](extended/Candidates.csv) - for mapping with other datasets:
-- [shapefile.csv](extended/shapefile.csv): `pc_id` column for mapping to [Parliamentary Constituencies Shapefile (2019)](https://github.com/datameet/maps/blob/master/parliamentary-constituencies/india_pc_2019_simplified.geojson)
+- `pc_id` for mapping to [Parliamentary Constituencies Shapefile (2019)](https://github.com/datameet/maps/blob/master/parliamentary-constituencies/india_pc_2019_simplified.geojson)
+- `Code` for mapping to [LGD Codes](https://ramseraph.github.io/opendata/lgd/)
+- `Status` to indicate if the constituency has been abolished

+Thanks to [planemad](https://github.com/Vonter/india-election-affidavits/pull/3) for the mapping columns

 ## License